KKKUBAKKK/buggy_server_client/README.md

 1. Breaking the download into configurable chunks (default 16MB)
 2. Using HTTP Range headers to request specific byte ranges
-3. Implementing exponential backoff for retries when server errors occur
+3. Implementing a retry mechanism for server errors
 4. Logging progress and errors throughout the download process
 5. Computing a SHA-256 hash for data verification